Faith in Buddhism: Deities

-In Buddhism, Buddhas and other enlightened beings are the main focus of honour, comparable to that of gods in other religions.
+In Buddhism, Buddhas and other enlightened beings are the main focus of honour, comparable to gods in other religions.
 Although Buddhism does recognize the existence of deities, Buddhas and other enlightened beings are considered to be different, in that they are seen as outside of the cycle of existence.
 This does not mean that worship of deities did not exist in Buddhism.
 However, worship of deities has often been considered a form of superstition or a form of skillful means to guide the unenlightened to a better life, and not much more than that.